 After living and teaching in Philadelphia for nearly 40 years, Jack moved back to his home territory of New England.
 He was born in Connecticut, which inspired many of his poems and the Varian Pike novels, but now he lives in Massachusetts where he writes, follows politics, and seeks out the perfect food trip.

-He continues to hunt for a cherry 1953 Chevy Bel Air two-door hardtop.
-In the meantime, he's content to drive a BMW Z4.
+He continues to this day to hunt for a cherry 1953 Chevy Bel Air two-door hardtop.

 I am available for readings, interviews, & book clubs.